The-Duchess/CS350-Summer2015/assignment3.md

 > input: Two Nodes in a Priority Heap

-> output: The better option of the two nodes
+> output: The better option of the Two Nodes

       def better_of ← a, b
             if a ⊑ b then ↑ a